 # Application Details

-The Entando Standard Banking Demo application demonstrates a number of the major features in the Entando platform including:
+The Entando Standard Banking Demo application demonstrates a number of the major features of the Entando platform, including:

 - Keycloak integration for role based access controls